 - 1. Visit http://your-server:8080/OSCARS where your-server is the name of the server on which the WBUI is running - 2.
-Login with a user account that has administrator privileges (such as the one you created in 3.5 Creating the First User Account) - 3.
+Login with a user account that has administrator privileges (such as the one you created in 3.6 Creating the First User Account) - 3.
 Click the Users tab on the top of the page that loads - 4.
 Click the Add User button - 5.
 Complete all the fields outlined in green.
-Most of the fields are self-explanatory but a few are worth mentioning:

-- X.509 Subject Name Use this field to copy an X.509 certificate subject of a user The subject of a certificate can be determined with keytool -list -keystore your-keystore.jks -alias yourcertalias -V. - X.509 issuer name Generally the X.509 Subject Name is enough but you may also use this field to indicate the issuer of the certificate.
+Most of the fields are self-explanatory but a few are worth mentioning: - X.509 Subject Name Use this field to associate an X.509 certificate with a particular user.
+This field is not required to allow the user to provision via the WBUI.
+It is required if the entity associated with this account will send requests using the web service API (such as another IDC).
+See section 4.2.2 Associating an X.509 Certificate with a User Account for more information on how to use this field. - X.509 issuer name Generally the X.509 Subject Name is enough but you may also use this field to indicate the issuer of the certificate.
 In most cases you do not need to use this field. - Choose Role(s) These determine what permissions users have.
-More complicated permissions are beyond the scope of this document. - 6.
-Click the Add button on the top of the screen
+More complicated permissions are beyond the scope of this document.

+6. Click the Add button on the top of the screen